Wilhelm97/LandingProfile/README.md

 # LandingProfile

-I am working on a landing page for my broswer that will show me the date, weather, news.
+I am working on a landing page for my broswer..
 It will have a todo list and a place where i can "blog if i wanted" With an account bond navbar links.